 A District Communication Plan Template has been developed as a part of this framework.
 The template outlines the steps required for the development and the implementation of the communication plan at the district, block and village level.
-These steps identify who will be responsible for driving the communication activities at different levels, capacity building at different levels, the communication tools and materials required and the tentative cost per unit.
+These steps identify who will be responsible for driving the communication activities at different levels, capacity building at different levels, the communication tools and materials required.